ECE492W18T01/RaspberryPi/README.md

-# Camera
-Camera functionality for the Raspberry Pi module
+Includes all RPI functionality for the project.